jondeuce/mwiexamples/README.md

 ## Quickstart

+### Command Line Interface

-DECAES provides a [command line interface (CLI)](https://jondeuce.github.io/DECAES.jl/dev/cli) for performing exponential analysis of multi spin-echo images stored as `.mat`, `.nii`, or `.nii.gz` files.
+DECAES provides a [command line interface (CLI)](https://jondeuce.github.io/DECAES.jl/dev/cli) for performing exponential analysis of multi spin-echo images.
+Input image files must be stored as NIfTI files (extension `.nii` or `.nii.gz`), MATLAB files (extension `.mat`), Philips PAR/REC file pairs (extensions `.par`/`.rec` or `.PAR`/`.REC`), or Philips XML/REC file pairs (extensions `.xml`/`.rec` or `.XML`/`.REC`).

-* **Note:** if your data is in DICOM or PAR/REC format, the [freely available `dcm2niix` tool](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) is able to convert both [DICOM](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#General_Usage) and [PAR/REC](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Philips_PAR.2FREC_Images) files into NIfTI format
+If your data is in DICOM format, the [freely available `dcm2niix` tool](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) is able to convert both [DICOM](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#General_Usage) files into NIfTI format.

-For example, to process the file `image.nii` (command line arguments will be detailed below):
+The interface for processing an image file is as follows:

 ```bash
 $ julia -e 'using DECAES; main()' image.nii <COMMAND LINE ARGS>
 ```

-where `using DECAES; main()` loads DECAES and the CLI.
+where `image.nii` is the image file to be processed, and `using DECAES; main()` loads DECAES and the CLI.
-These commands can also be placed in a script for convenience.
+Command line arguments are introduced below, and detailed in the [documentation](https://jondeuce.github.io/DECAES.jl/dev/cli).

-For example, using the Julia script `decaes.jl` from this respository:
+Alternatively, a Julia script `decaes.jl` is provided by this respository for convenience.
+This script will load DECAES (installing it if necessary) and the CLI for you, and can be used as:

 ```bash
 $ julia decaes.jl image.nii <COMMAND LINE ARGS>